When writing your contract, you may be tempted to see it as a form of safety-net.

 - He wants to be his own safety-net, not rely his contract.
 He said: ‘What I like about that is that it puts pressure on me to operate at a high standard, and I really never want to get into a mess extracting money from an unhappy client.’
 That’s what I say to my clients – your contracts, your T&C, your small print cannot prevent disputes.
 The only way to do that is to do a high-quality professional job that the clients wants.

-Not many companies understand trust, value and clients enough to have such a simple contract.
-Do you?
+Do you understand trust, value and clients enough to have such a simple contract?
+Read more